VerifyTests/Verify.DiffPlex/readme.md

 ### Test level settings

-DiffPlex can be used at the test leved:
+DiffPlex can be used at the test level:

 <!-- snippet: TestLevelUsage -->
 <a id='snippet-testlevelusage'></a>